OhSeungHyun12/Editable_Real_Time_3D_Mapping_by_Combining_YOLO_and_ORB-SLAM3/README.md

 ```
 code ~/.bashrc
 ```
-Add this code if you want
+You can add to this code or change it if you want.
 ```
 echo -e "alias list:\n\r jazzy"
 alias ros_domain="export ROS_DOMAIN_ID=13; echo \"ROS_DOMAIN_ID=13\""